 Where to get some culture

 Restored in 2008 by Blackbird Vineyards’ Founder Michael Polenske, this historic 1904 stone building serves as a stylized backdrop for Ma(i)sonry Napa Valley—“a life aesthetic.”
 As an art, design and collective wine-tasting gallery among an outdoor sculpture garden, Ma(i)sonry offers guests a differentiated lifestyle experience in wine country.
-Located in Yountville—a world-class culinary, wine, and tourism destination—Ma(i)sonry Napa Valley features a rotating collection of limited-production wines and internationally renowned art and furnishings to appreciate and acquire.
+Located in Yountville, Ma(i)sonry Napa Valley features a rotating collection of limited-production wines and internationally renowned art and furnishings to appreciate and acquire.
 Guests are welcome to peruse Ma(i)sonry’s galleries seven days a week, with seasonal evening appointments until 9pm.
 As an art, design and wine gallery set amidst a contemporary, landscaped sculpture garden, Ma(i)sonry offers guests a respite and a retreat.
 While its past may not appear to play a prominent role in its new incarnations, the history of the former Charles Rovegno House still permeates the walls and rooms of this elegant stone structure.

 Where to taste wine (off the beaten path)

 Just a short drive away, nestled between Sonoma’s Russian River and the Mayacamas Mountain range, lies Alexander Valley, in Sonoma County.
-Unlike Napa, which, due to its hot temps, produces mainly Bordeaux varietals—Cabernet, Merlot, Cabernet Franc, Sauvignon Blanc—Alexander Valley benefits from many more micro climates that allow it to produce a variety of wines from big Cabernets to more delicate Pinot Noirs as well as Chardonnay, Syrah and so on.
-It’s also beautiful countryside with tons of wineries but in a much more bucolic setting than Napa Valley.
+Unlike Napa, which, due to its hot temps, produces mainly Bordeaux varietals—Cabernet, Merlot, Cabernet Franc, Sauvignon Blanc—Alexander Valley benefits from many more micro climates that allow it to produce a variety of wines.
+Varietals in Alex Valley range from Big Cabernets to more delicate Pinot Noirs as well as Chardonnay, Syrah.

 If you’re looking for old-world style wines with impeccable quality in a truly rustic—yet beautiful setting—this is your place.